Orlando Central Florida Convention and Hospitality Update and 2022

 The convention centers we have is a significant contribution to the US economy under normal conditions.
 But what about now and what’s to come?
 Business events, whether they be conventions, conferences, congresses, trade fairs, or any other type of corporate event, sustain almost 26 million in employment in more than 180 countries across the world.

 How has the pandemic affected this industry?
-Overall negatively, due to the fact that being face to face with someone can put you in danger, but many places have been having recovery protocols to ensure help to everyone.
-The silver lining is though is that it has forced innovation.
+Overall negatively, because being face to face with someone can put you in danger, but many places have been having recovery protocols to ensure help to everyone.
+The silver lining though is that it has forced innovation.

-The recent omicron surge has impacted the 2022 schedule wherein 4 shows in Orlando have been cancelled including the NAFEM show which attracts 10,000 plus attendees.
+The recent omicron surge has impacted the 2022 schedule wherein 4 shows in Orlando have been canceled including the NAFEM show which attracts 10,000-plus attendees.
 It’s estimated that these show cancellations will cost Orange County more than $40 million in economic impact.
 The OCCC is dedicated to recovering from the epidemic and developing new methods to meet safely today for a stronger tomorrow.
 Since announcing its comprehensive Recovery and Resiliency Guidelines in June 2020, all eyes have been on Orlando to ensure the success of its clients, employees, community, and convention sector.
-Local residents have been able to keep their jobs as a result of the Center's recovery efforts, and the OCCC has been able to secure future bookings, which will result in even more economic possibilities from tourists, attendees, and exhibitors who support local companies.
-We’re seeing a lot more comfortability with going out and being around each other, masks are still available and vaccination is becoming more adopted and with the pandemic becoming more of a flu like occurrence the outlook for Orlando’s economy in regards to conventions seem brighter.
-It seems like more and more places are having the duality of in person and online factors because while cities will undoubtedly want to see in-person events return as quickly as possible, hybrid conferences, in which some people attend in person while others do so online, may help bridge the gap if they don’t want to attend in person.
+Residents have been able to keep their jobs as a result of the Center’s recovery efforts, and the OCCC has been able to secure future bookings, which will result in even more economic possibilities from tourists, attendees, and exhibitors who support local companies.
+We’re seeing a lot more comfortability with going out and being around each other, masks are still available and vaccination is becoming more adopted and with the pandemic becoming more of a flu-like occurrence the outlook for Orlando’s economy in regards to conventions seems brighter.
+It seems like more and more places are having the duality of in-person and online factors because while cities will undoubtedly want to see in-person events return as quickly as possible, hybrid conferences, in which some people attend in person while others do so online, may help bridge the gap if they don’t want to attend in person.
 We’ve even seen DMC and other meeting support services adopt new ways of doing business.

 One such business is ETHOS Event Collective: “Over my 25 years in the industry, I’ve experienced all types of circumstances and occurrences that can have a significant impact on meetings and events,” said Joe Fijol, ETHOS Principal, Florida.
 “The events of the [2020] are a wake-up call.
 They have signaled the vital need for a business to enhance personal connections through technology and research at all levels while also accepting the social responsibility to align the needs of its meetings and events with those of their host communities.”